Note: For information about tax credits, please visit our tax credit page by clicking here.

 - Follow the on-screen instructions to add new proxies and set up authorization to the desired information.

-A printable guide to proxy access is also available.
+A webpage guide to proxy access is also available.
 Please note that Drew acknowledges and closely follows the Family Educational Rights and Privacy Act (FERPA).

 Additional 1098-T Information/Clarification